aws/karpenter-provider-aws/docs/designs/termination.md

 # Karpenter Graceful Node Termination
+*Authors: njtran@*
 ## Overview
 Karpenter's scale down implementation is currently a proof of concept.
 The reallocation controller implements two actions.
 First, nodes are elected for termination when there aren't any pods scheduled to them.
 Second, nodes are cordoned and drained and deleted.
 Node termination follows cordon and drain [best practices](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/).

 This design explores improvements to the termination process and proposes the separation of this logic into a new termination controller, installed as part of Karpenter.